leoaaraujo/openshift-idp-list/README.md

 ```

-* Restart all master servers to apply
+* Restart all master servers 1 by 1 to apply

 ```
 ansible -i <inventory> masters -m shell -a "reboot"